 With great location comes great opportunities, especially for scenic photographic moments.
-While expanding my Bay Area photography horizons, I’ve had the chance to venture to some of the regions best sunrise and sunset spots.
-These spots will surely make your eyes glad that they rose early or stayed open a bit longer.
+While expanding my Bay Area photography horizons, I’ve had the chance to venture to some of the Bay Areas best sunrise and sunset spots.

-This is San Francisco’s #1 sunset/sunrise spot.
-Without a doubt the best views & with a 360 perspective, you get a taste of it all.
-Besides for getting to see all of the city, the view down Market street to the Ferry building is unmatched.
-It gets very windy and cold up here so pack a jacket and plan accordingly.
+Twin Peaks is San Francisco’s #1 sunset/sunrise spot.
+The 360 degree perspective from the peak combined with easy access make Twin Peaks the ideal spot to end or start the day.
+The direct view down Market street to the Ferry building is unmatched.
+It gets very windy, so pack a jacket and plan accordingly.

 Middle Harbor Shoreline

-So these are only a handful of Bay Area photography spots that I frequent for sunrise and sunset moments.
+So these are only a handful of Bay Area photography spots that I frequent for sunrise and sunsets.
 Have you made your way to any of them before?
 I would love to hear what spot is your favorite or if you have more spots that I should add to the list.
-Please leave a comment and hope to hear from any and all of you!

 Thanks for coming through and reading!
 If you need more Bay Area information, traveling inspiration, or anything else I decide to write here, click that Subscribe button!